jjaakko/fake-news-classifier/index.markdown

 This improved our recall dramatically albeit at the cost of precision (and less importantly accuracy), however the overall F1 for the balanced Model-B was also dramatically better.

 An explanation of doc2Vec and how we used them can be found in our [technical report](link to technical report).
-However, we want to leave you with an intuition about word2vec and by extension doc2vec based on the visualizations below representing the words "gender" and "god" (we have lowercased all words for the models).
+However, we want to leave you with an intuition about word2vec and by extension doc2vec based on the visualizations below representing the words "gender," "god" (we have lowercased all words for the models) and "drug."
 We have done some research with how the words have been used in both the real and fake articles.
 For this, we employed a word embedding model (wikipedia link to word embeddings).
 We did this by first converting the words to numerical representations, and then comparing the similarity of these vectors.
 This is achievable because similar words tend to have similar contexts, and we can then model semantic relations as geometric ones.
 We borrow code from the TWEC project (git link here) and have written our own visualization code (link to the file in git?).
 First, we take a target word, e.g. “gender.”
 We then take the top 10 most similar words to “gender” from both the real news articles and the fake news articles.
 Then, we plot all of the words, including the real news version of “gender” and the fake news version of “gender,” and see if we can gain any insights.
 Let’s see this example play out!

 [gender pic]